| Home:

 as immediate therapy either alone or as adjuvant to standard care

 of patients with localized or locally advanced prostate cancer.
+Educational objectives Upon completion of this activity, participants should be able

 to:

-- Distinguish patients with prostate cancer for whom radiation
+Distinguish patients with prostate cancer for whom radiation

-plus hormonal therapy is
+plus hormonal therapy isappropriate.

-- Evaluate issues regarding the timing and selection of hormonal
+Evaluate issues regarding the timing and selection of hormonal

-cancer patients who have undergone definitive local therapy.
+therapy for prostatecancer patients who have undergone definitive local therapy.

-- Differentiate the risks and benefits of hormonal therapies
+Differentiate the risks and benefits of hormonal therapies

-therapy and medical or surgical castration.
+including antiandrogentherapy and medical or surgical castration.

-- Identify patient perspectives in therapy decision-making in
+Identify patient perspectives in therapy decision-making in

-counsel patients about the risks and benefits of various therapy
+order to more effectivelycounsel patients about the risks and benefits of various therapy

 choices available to them.

-- Understand the impact of biochemical failure on patients in
+Understand the impact of biochemical failure on patients in

-making decisions about available therapeutic options.
+order to assist them inmaking decisions about available therapeutic options.

-- Understand the clinical utility of using postoperative nomograms
+Understand the clinical utility of using postoperative nomograms

-patients about the potential value of adjuvant therapy.
+in order to counselpatients about the potential value of adjuvant therapy.

-This activity has been planned and implemented in accordance with
+Accreditation statement This activity has been planned and implemented in accordance with

 the Essential Areas and Policies of the Accreditation Council for